Substance use disorder: Severity

 Substance use disorders can range widely in severity, and there are numerous methods to monitor and qualify the severity of an individual's SUD.
 The DSM-5 includes specifiers for severity of a SUD.
 Individuals who meet only two or three criteria are often deemed to have mild SUD.
 Substance users who meet four or five criteria may have their SUD described as moderate, and persons meeting six or more criteria as severe.
 In the DSM-5, the term drug addiction is synonymous with severe substance use disorder.
+Some clinical and public-health guidance discourages using labels such as "addict" for people with substance use disorder, recommending person-first language to reduce stigma.
 The quantity of criteria met offer a rough gauge of the severity of illness, but licensed professionals will also take into account a more holistic view when assessing severity which includes specific consequences and behavioral patterns related to an individual's substance use.
 They will also typically follow frequency of use over time, and assess for substance-specific consequences, such as the occurrence of blackouts, or arrests for driving under the influence of alcohol, when evaluating someone for an alcohol use disorder.
 There are additional qualifiers for stages of remission that are based on the amount of time an individual with a diagnosis of a SUD has not met any of the 11 criteria except craving.
 Some medical systems refer to an Addiction Severity Index to assess the severity of problems related to substance use.
 The index assesses potential problems in seven categories: medical, employment/support, alcohol, other drug use, legal, family/social, and psychiatric.

 Screening tools

 There are several different screening tools that have been validated for use with adolescents, such as the CRAFFT, and with adults, such as CAGE, AUDIT and DALI.
 Laboratory tests to detect alcohol and other drugs in urine and blood may be useful during the assessment process to confirm a diagnosis, to establish a baseline, and later, to monitor progress.
 However, since these tests measure recent substance use rather than chronic use or dependence, they are not recommended as screening tools.
-Other recent ones include statistical software based on the Data Driven Diagnostic Method(DDDM).

 Along with CRAFFT, CAGE, AUDIT, and DALI, there are a number of specific screening tools which can be utilized for adolescents.
 Focusing specifically on tobacco and alcohol use, the S2BI, BSTAD, and TAPS are reliable tools which can screen for DSM diagnoses across the three types of addiction.
 The S2BI is useful for identifying a broader range of addictions, and TAPS is useful in clinical settings for a more comprehensive screening of substance use disorders.
 One of the greatest challenges related to screening adolescents is parental consent.
 IRB regulations require that research on individuals under the age of 18 includes informed consent from the parents or legal guardians, yet these studies ask participants to report behaviors which are violations of law at that age.
 Notably, this produces a selection bias in which participants whose parents provided consent were less likely to experience substance use issues.